 Difficulty regulating body temperature Difficulty regulating body temperature A preterm newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more : This complication occurs because SGA newborns have less fat and body weight to keep them warm and they do not have enough carbohydrates to use for energy.
+Depending on when they are born, preterm newborns may have underdeveloped organs that are not be ready to function outside... read more : This complication occurs because SGA newborns have less fat and body weight to keep them warm and they do not have enough carbohydrates to use for energy.

 Increased risk of infection: SGA newborns may have an impaired immune system, which increases their risk of developing infections in the hospital.

-Recent studies suggest that intrauterine growth restriction increases the likelihood of problems during adulthood, including heart disease, high blood pressure, and stroke.
+Infants with a history of intrauterine growth restriction may have an increased likelihood of problems during adulthood, including heart disease, high blood pressure, and stroke.

 Diagnosis of SGA Newborns